Waylonnor/mod-3/README.md

 3. **Ownership Transfer:** Ownership transfer functionality is not explicitly implemented in this contract.
 However, it can be added by extending the contract to include a function allowing the current owner to transfer ownership to another address.

-**Security Considerations:**

-1. Ensure that the contract owner's private key is securely stored, as it holds the authority to mint tokens, which can affect the token's economy.

-2. Exercise caution while interacting with the contract's functions, especially those that involve transferring ownership or burning tokens, as these actions are irreversible.

-3. Audit the contract thoroughly and consider additional security measures if deploying it for production use.

 **License:**